intel-analytics/ipex-llm/docs/readthedocs/source/doc/UseCase/xshards-pandas.md

-# Data-Parallel Pandas with XShards for Distribtued Deep Learning
+# Use distribtued Pandas for Deep Learning

 ---